UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 echo 'My home directory is '$HOME', and my account is '$USER

+Note that the $HOME and $USER variables are not surrounded with double quotes.
+While it might not be a problem in this case, it is recommended that you surround variables with double quotes, in case they contain metacharacters.

+echo 'My home directory is '"$HOME"', and my account is '"$USER"

 When you write your first multi-line *awk* or *sed* script, and discover you want to pass the value of a variable to the middle of the script, the second form solves this problem easily.

-The Bourne shell has a very simple syntax for variables:
+The shell has a very simple syntax for variables:

 variable=value

 The characters used for variable names is limited to letters, numbers and the underscore character.
 It cannot start with a number.
-Unlike the C shell, spaces are important when defining Bourne shell variables.
+Spaces are important when defining shell variables.
 Whitespace (spaces, tabs or newlines) terminate the value.
 If you want whitespace in a variable, it must be quoted:

 question='What is the filename? '